AuJessie/PersonalWebsite/content/authors/admin/_index.md

 - Visitors
 ---

-I am excited to use remote sensing tools to see plants and ecosystems beyond the human eye.
-Currently, I quantify and predict the terrestrial carbon cycle of California and I detect disease in strawberries.
+I am excited to use technology to see plants and ecosystems beyond the human eye.
+Using remote sensing tools, I quantify and predict the terrestrial carbon cycle of California and I detect disease in strawberries.

 I have had a very mixed research history that spans ecology, earth science and  agriculture.
 The underlying connections between these projects are a drive to solve complex problems using an interdisciplinary approach, my love for high-dimensional data and multivariate analysis, and a want to provide clear scientific advice to stakeholders and the general public.